 My brother just sent me a story from the Wall Street Journal about the Allen family from Pittsburgh, dealing with their first Christmas without their parents.
 It touched me because it could have been about our family.
 Their tree from the ’60s looked like a more attractive version of ours, and they had family traditions too.

 They made jello salads and barbecue ham sandwiches with homemade buns for Christmas, and celebrated in the family home for years.
-We are fish cooking/eating maniacs on Christmas Eve and celebrated for almost 60 years in the same home.
+We are fish cooking/eating maniacs on Christmas Eve and also celebrated in the same home for almost 60 years.

 Every year we say we’re going to cut down on how much we cook, yet every year it seems to increase.
 Pasta with tomato crab sauce, shrimp sauce, or curry cream sauce with scallops, crab and shrimp dipped in garlic butter lemon dip, (recipes are in these links) fried calamari, baked halibut, boiled crayfish, hors d’oeuvres, salads, cookies, chestnuts, candy, and more.

-When I was in my 30’s and my mom was in her 70’s, I worried about her, so much that one Christmas, in the midst of family fun, I was almost in tears.
+When I was in my 30’s and my mom was in her 70’s (with a heart condition) I worried about her, so much that one Christmas, in the midst of family fun, I was almost in tears.
 I had the realization that one day, my mom wouldn’t be there.
 I had to leave the room and compose myself.

-All the while I was telling myself there was nothing I could do, what would be, would be.
+I knew there was nothing I could do, what would be, would be.
 So, it became important to me to really listen and enjoy her antics while I had her.
 I embraced all of it thoroughly because I realized there’s a time to laugh and a time to cry, and my crying time would come soon enough.

 When my mom suddenly passed away in 1992, I wondered how we would get through it.
 I couldn’t imagine a Christmas without her baking cookies for weeks, cooking, laughing, hugging everyone, loudly singing, and clapping along with my brothers’ accordion playing.